 Try and stay with your feelings until it peaks and subsides.
 Then take a deep breath and release it and open your eyes.

 Now check out what you are feeling, paying special attention to your stress level.
 Has it changed?

-I am a firm believer that only doing your dream when you feel like it, or when life is good and you are happy just doesn’t work for most people.
-You have to be able to understand your strengths and weaknesses and use them to your advantage on days you just don’t feel like showing up for your dream.
+I am a firm believer that working on your big dream only when you feel like it, or when life is good and you are happy just doesn’t work for most people.
+You have to be able to understand your strengths and weaknesses and use them to your advantage for the days when you don’t feel like doing anything to support your dream.

 There will be down days, trust me–just don’t let fear run the show.
 Recognise it.
 Deal with it.
 FEEL IT.
 Hopefully, this 2-step exercise by Barbara Sher will help you overcome your fear and move forward on your dream journey–even when you fear you can’t.